yiisoft/yii2/docs/guide/db-dao.md

 > Tip: You can configure multiple DB application components if your application needs to access multiple databases.

 When configuring a DB connection, you should always specify its Data Source Name (DSN) via the [[yii\db\Connection::dsn|dsn]] property.
 The format of DSN varies for different databases.
-You may refer to Please refer to the [PHP manual](http://www.php.net/manual/en/function.PDO-construct.php) for more details.
+Please refer to the [PHP manual](http://www.php.net/manual/en/function.PDO-construct.php) for more details.
 Below are some examples:

 * MySQL, MariaDB: `mysql:host=localhost;dbname=mydatabase`